 Natural Cycles was the first app in the US to get FDA clearance to be used as natural birth control.
+So far I’m having a good experience with Natural Cycles, but now I use it with oral temperatures, not ŌURA.
 Use my link below to get 20% off an annual subscription to Natural Cycles plus a free thermometer.

 If you found this post useful, use a link in this post to make a purchase or click the button below to help keep the blog running and ad-free, and make my day!